MaciejPatro/cmake-checker/README.md

 ### Usage

 ```
-usage: cmake_checker.py [-h] [--warn-only] PATH [PATH ...]
+usage: cmake_checker.py [-h] [--warn-only] [-o OUTPUT_FILE] PATH [PATH ...]

 positional arguments:
-  PATH         Path to the file or directory where the checks should be done
+  PATH                  Path to the file or directory where the checks should
+                        be done

 optional arguments:
   -h, --help            show this help message and exit
   --warn-only           Program will return 0 even if violations are found
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        Output results to file with given name
 ```

 ### What&Why tool warns about